Review & Rating

-Herbeau (air-BOW) Creations of America, Inc. is the North American distributor of faucets, sinks, tubs and accessories designed and, for the most part, manufactured by Herbeau Creations, S.A.R.L. in the French Art Nouveau style that reflects the Bel Epoque period of the late 19th and early 20th centuries in Western Europe.
+Herbeau (air-BOW) Creations of America, Inc. is the North American distributor of faucets, sinks, tubs and accessories designed and, for the most part, manufactured by Herbeau Creations, S.A.R.L. in the French Art Nouveau style that reflects the Art Nouveau visual styles of the Bel Epoque period of the late 19th and early 20th centuries during the Arts & Crafts Renaissance in Western Europe.

 Herbeau Creations, SARL was founded in 1857 in Lille by Louis Herbeau, a plumber and pipefitter, to manufacture the advanced sanitary ware he had studied in England.
 Herbeau is now in its fifth generation of Herbeau family ownership and management.
 It still manufactures in Lille on the Deûle River in the Pas-de-Calais region of France near the Belgian border.
 In addition to its main factory, the company also has stoneware and porcelain facilities in nearby Bailleul and Desvres.
 It maintains its only French showroom on Boulevard de la Liberté in Lille.

 Herbeau products got little attention in the U.S. until Helger Baron, a Florida-based investor and in-law of the Herbeau family decided that they would do well in America among certain upscale buyers looking for unique heritage bath wares that departed from the usual English Victorian and Edwardian styles.
 He formed Herbeau Creations of America in 1992, selling primarily through studios and interior decorators and some internet retailers.
 An early e-tail seller was Clawfoot Supply, now doing business as But, this relationship appears to have ended some years ago.
 Signature Hardware now sells nothing but Chinese and Taiwanese faucets.